 Strengths Challenges

 ☐ Organized Rigid, resist change

-Cobjective Cobjective May rush decisions
+☐ Objective May rush decisions

-Results-oriented Need rules, standards,
+Results-oriented

-▼ Hardworking structure
+☐ Hardworking structure

 Responsible Desire recognition

-Decisive ✓ Don't like to be wrong
+☐ Decisive ☐ Don't like to be wrong

-Proactive Neglect people's feelings
+☐ Proactive Neglect people's feelings

-▼ Determined
+Determined

 Recommendations

-The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
+The following recommendations are based on your results. best for you.
+Consider each and select the ones you think would work

 Your Preferred Environment

-V Provides detailed expectations about your role and responsibilities.
-You work most productively when provided with clearly defined rules, requirements and standards to follow.
+Provides detailed expectations about your role and resp onsibilities.
+You work most productively when provided with

 Makes good use of your practical approach to problem solving and ability to maximize efficiency.
 Entrusts you with plenty of responsibility and control and provides opportunities for a leadership or decision-making role.
 With your competence in setting goals, making decisions, organizing tasks and supervising people, you are well suited to a leadership or management position.
 Appreciates your sense of duty, organizational skill, productivity and determination to complete work in an orderly fashion, on time and within budget.
-Takes place in a well-organized, active and supportive environment where you can work with other dependable, competent people.
-V Uses a sensible, fair method of compensation for the work you do and provides opportunities to progress in your career.
-Praises your accomplishments.
+Takes place in a well-organized, active and supportive environment where you can work with other dependable,

+- competent people.
+Uses a sensible, fair method of compensation for the work you do and provides opportunities to progress in your career. - Praises your accomplishments.
 Knowing that others value your contributions and appreciate your efforts makes you feel respected and motivated.